Get Your Realtek WiFi Working on Linux

 Kali Linux

-Rolling and stable releases, ideal for wireless pentesting setups
+Rolling and stable releases - a common pick for wireless pentesting

 Raspberry Pi OS